 We love a winter bushwalk!
 No humidity, the snakes are sleeping and a sunny winters days in the bush are glorious.
 The coast has an abundance of beautiful bushland to explore.
 A few easy places to check out are at Kincumba Mountain Reserve, Mt Ettalong Lookout or Somersby Falls.

 If you are keen for more bushwalking information the website wildwalks has an amazing collection of very detailed track notes that covers off many of the Central Coast National Park areas.

-Hopefully the above ideas have kick started some planning to fill your school holiday with some fun.
-Enjoy
+Hopefully the above ideas kick start your school holidays with some fun.
+Enjoy.